Best Cavity Back Irons for 2023 (Buyer’s Guide)

 The cavity-back design also allows designers to create a large, wide sole that boosts launch.
 By adding additional material along the sole of the club, golfers get a deeper center of gravity to smoothly lift the ball at impact.

-Not all cavity-back irons are built the same as some of these irons from lesser manufacturers can be quite heavier than other brands.
+Not all cavity-back irons are built the same and some of these irons from lesser manufacturers can be quite heavier than other brands.
 Golfers should understand how weight affects swing speed which in turn manipulates the distance of shots.

 That said, if you are a high handicapper or beginning golfer, the best choice for starting or improving the quality of your golf shots from the fairway and intermediate rough is with cavity-back irons.